-Terms Conditions of use 1 2 brut nature If its sugar content is less than 3 grams per litre; this term may be used only for products to which no sugar has been added after the secondary fermentation. extra brut If its sugar content is between 0 and 6 grams per litre. brut If its sugar content is less than 12 grams per litre extra dry If its sugar content is between 12 and 17 grams per litre dry If its sugar content is between 17 and 32 grams per litre. medium dry If its sugar content is between 32 and 50 grams per litre sweet If its sugar content is greater than 50 grams per litre
+Terms Conditions of use 1 2 If its sugar content is less than 3 grams per litre; this term brut nature may be used only for products to which no sugar has been added after the secondary fermentation. extra brut If its sugar content is between 0 and 6 grams per litre. brut If its sugar content is less than 12 grams per litre extra dry If its sugar content is between 12 and 17 grams per litre dry If its sugar content is between 17 and 32 grams per litre. medium dry If its sugar content is between 32 and 50 grams per litre

 Part II.
-List of terms to be used to indicate the sugar content of
+List of terms to be used to indicate the sugar content of products other than those listed in Part A

-Terms Conditions of use 1 2 dry If its sugar content does not exceed: -4 grams per litre, or -9 grams per litre, provided that the total acidity expressed as grams of tartaric acid per litre is not more than 2 grams below the residual sugar content. medium dry If its sugar content exceeds the maximum set at above but not exceeds: - 12 grams per litre, or - 18 grams per litre, provided that the total acidity expressed as grams of tartaric acid per litre is not more than 10 grams below the residual sugar content. medium sweet If its sugar content is higher than the maximum set at above but not more than 45 grams per litre sweet If its sugar content is at least 45 grams per litre.
+Terms Conditions of use 1 2 dry If its sugar content does not exceed: - 4 grams per litre, or - 9 grams per litre, provided that the total acidity expressed as grams of tartaric acid per litre is not more than 2 grams below the residual sugar content. medium dry If its sugar content exceeds the maximum set at above but not exceeds: - 12 grams per litre, or - 18 grams per litre, provided that the total acidity expressed as grams of tartaric acid per litre is not more than 10 grams below the residual sugar content. medium sweet If its sugar content is higher than the maximum set at above but not more than 45 grams per litre sweet If its sugar content is at least 45 grams per litre.